redis-projects/redis-terraform/README.md

 - Install Python dependencies
   - pip install -r requirements.txt
 - Execute terraformpy
-  - PYTHONPATH=. name=xxxxx terraformpy, where xxxxx is the name to give this deployment
+  - PYTHONPATH=. name=xxxxx config=ccccc terraformpy, where xxxxx is the name to give this deployment and config is an optional parameter to specify a different config file from config.yaml
 - Run terraform:
   - terraform init
   - terraform plan